khiner/flowgrid_old/README.md

 This is a standalone desktop music production application written in C++ using the JUCE framework.
 It can run on any modern Mac, and it is designed to be used with Ableton's _Push 2_ hardware, although it can be used with a plain old mouse and keyboard as well.

-Sound-machine (for lack of a better name right now) is a modular patching environment and plugin host.
+FlowGrid is a modular patching environment and plugin host.
 It allows for arbitrary connections between internal processors and 3rd party plugins, as well as external audio and MIDI IO.
 Unlike other modular music software tools, however, it is _opinionated_.
 By default it behaves similar to a DAW, like Ableton, with separate tracks that each have sound producers and effects connected in series, each with a mixer channel that connects to a master track.